 All the young guys want big arms and legs to impress the ladies.
 As we age, it becomes more difficult to keep that muscle tone and bulk.
 Even bodybuilders ‘ain’t what they used to be’.
 Many elderly people do seem to have larger arms and legs.
 Unfortunately, it’s not from building muscle.
 It’s from a condition called Edema.
 Specifically, Peripheral Edema.
-Peripheral Edema has two sub-types – Pitting Edema and Non-Pitting Edema.
+Peripheral Edema has two sub-types which we’ll explain – Pitting vs Non-Pitting Edema.
+We’ll also go into Pitting Edema causes and non-Pitting Edema causes.

 Peripheral Edema occurs when fluid gathers in your extremities (arms and legs).
 That fluid makes your arms and legs swell up, making them heavy and often painful.
 It usually is because another condition is screwing up your body’s system of maintaining the right water level in your cells.
 The swelling may go down if you raise up your arm or leg and let gravity take effect.